Skip to content

 For the love of wild life & wild places.

-The Sedgwick County Zoo is home to 3,000 individual animals of nearly 400 species.
+Sedgwick County Zoo is home to 3,000 individual animals of nearly 400 species.

 These residents are grouped geographically and in settings that duplicate their natural habitats.
 Exhibits include: Africa, North America, Tropics, Children’s Farms, Amphibians and Reptiles, Koch Orangutan Chimpanzee Habitat, Cessna Penguin Cove, Downing Gorilla Forest, Slawson Family Asian Big Cat Trek and South America/Australia, which is among the largest walk-through aviaries in the United States.

-One of the most important concepts influencing our exhibit design is experiential learning.
 Exhibits are designed so guests are immersed in the animal’s world for an empathetic learning experience.
 Exhibits provide maximum opportunity for the animals’ natural behaviors.
 Most areas include components in which visitors walk freely among plants and animals.

 Awards & Accreditations